Facebook (FB) Q4 2016 Results - Earnings Call Transcript

 Sheryl K. Sandberg - Facebook, Inc.

-On the video ad opportunity, we're seeing consumer video exploding on our platform, as Mark has talked about, and that really creates the opportunity for video ads in a feed.
+On the video ad opportunity, we're seeing consumer video exploding on our platform, as Mark has talked about, and that really creates the opportunity for video ads in the feed.
 And a lot of this happens within the current News Feed product.
 People post videos.
 People consume News Feed stories.
 Those stories include video stories from consumers, and then we have an opportunity to serve ads.

 As consumer video has grown in News Feed, it's given us that opportunity for video ads because the format of the ads fits the format of what consumers are doing.
-And we're seeing a lot of great examples of the people using ads in the feed across Instagram and News Feed.
+And we're seeing a lot of great examples of people using ads in the feed across Instagram and News Feed.

 One of the things that's really important in this is helping marketers understand that they need to optimize those video ads.
 An ad that works really well 30 seconds in other platforms and more traditional platforms can work on ours, but the ones that are optimized and use our targeting really perform better.
 And we're working hard with advertisers to help them see that.